Gnome-Lackey/quick-quick-bot/README.md

 If you need something more specific, there are a number of arguments that you can supply quick-quick with to narrow down the search, such as:

-1. gender
+1. _gender:_ male, or female.
-2. race
+2. _race:_ dragonborn, dwarf, elf, gnome, halfling, human, orc, or tiefling.
-3. language (human only)
+3. _language (human only):_ african, celtic, chinese, egyptian, english, french, german, greek, indian, japanese, mesoamerican, norse, polynesian, roman, slavic, or spanish.
-4. count
+4. _count:_ the number of names you want.

 To use these arguments just add the value after the command, like so: